lmondada/dphil-thesis/content/01_intro/01_compilation.md

 foreseeable future[^qcomp].
 When we put the possibility of pure-quantum compilation aside, we are left with a cross-compilation problem that is entirely the realm of classical computer science; the output of which happens to be destined to run on a quantum computer.
+This is simliar to how in classical computing, GPU programs are typically compiled on CPUs before being uploaded and executed on the GPU.

 [^qcomp]:
     First valiant efforts at defining optimisation problems relevant to quantum